git-pull/tao-of-tmux/manuscript/04-server.md

 Your server holds [sessions](#sessions) and the [windows](#windows) and [Panes](#panes) within them.

-What happens in tmux is you are connected via a socket connection to a server.
+When tmux starts you are connected to a server via a socket connection.
 What you see presented to you in your shell is merely a client connection.
 In this chapter, we go into the one of the secret sauces that allow your terminal applications to persist for months or even years if you want to.

+{width=90%}
 ![](images/info/server.png)

 ## What? tmux is a server?